 The aim of the session, entitled “High resolution at low dose: where and why cone-beam CT will replace multidetector CT”, aimed to offer an understanding of the technical principles, advantages and limitations of CBCT and where it outperforms MDCT.
 Current clinical applications were presented with a specific focus on the utility of CBCT in daily practice.

-Medical physicist Mika Kortesniemi outlined the technical principles, dose and artefacts of CBCT, looking at advantages and disadvantages.
+Medical physicist Mika Kortesniemi, Adjunct Professor and Chief Physicist in the Department of Medical Imaging at the University of Helsinki, Finland, outlined the technical principles, dose and artefacts of CBCT, looking at advantages and disadvantages.
 ‘There are many applications and they are expanding in certain clinical indications,’ he said.
 ‘That includes dental and ear, nose and throat (ENT) radiology, and also for radiotherapy on-board imaging for verification of treatments.’

 The technique is also seeing applications in interventional radiology, rotational angiography, and physical extremities in musculoskeletal (MSK) imaging, with the emerging value of the 3D beam becoming clearer.
 ‘CBCT can also be used in various orientations,’ Kortesniemi continued.
 ‘We can do weight bearing imaging for extremities, bringing added value on how the tissue structures behave under pressure of the gravitational force.’